-Our regional chapters work at the grassroots level, drawing more voices to the call to advocacy.
-Getting involved with a local chapter is a great way to keep up with everything that is going on and help expand the Center’s impact with fun and interactive programs.
+Our regional chapters and affiliates work at the grassroots level, drawing in more voices to the call to advocacy.
+Getting involved with a local chapter is a great way to keep up with all that is happening, engage in local events, and help expand the Center's impact with fun and interactive programs.

 With support from the Center, chapters organize to meet with legislators in their home districts to inform them of the key policy priorities of the Center and ask that they be champions for progress.